-In terms of its financial controls, the council works to the principles and standards within CIPFA's Financial Management Code.
-To test and ultimately demonstrate that council processes satisfy the principles established by CIPFA's Financial Management Code, a self-assessment was undertaken in 2022-23.
+In terms of its financial controls, we work to the principles and standards within CIPFA's Financial Management Code.
+To test and ultimately demonstrate that our processes satisfy the principles established by CIPFA's Financial Management Code, a self-assessment was undertaken in 2022-23.
 It concluded no significant improvements were required, with compliance fully achieved in each of the 17 standards.

-The council has in place a 10-year Medium-Term Financial Plan, which sets out the forecasted budget for the council over the period.
-This is supported by the Medium Term Financial Strategy (MTFS), which outlines how the authority wants to structure and manage its finances in full consideration of the successful delivery of the council's corporate objectives.
+We have a 10-year Medium-Term Financial Plan in place, which sets out the forecasted budget for the council over the period.
+This is supported by the Medium Term Financial Strategy (MTFS), which outlines how the authority wants to structure and manage its finances in full consideration of the successful delivery of our corporate objectives.
 A new five-year MTFS spanning 2022-23 to 2026-27 was adopted by Council in February 2022.